KAZAKHSTAN: Nine years' jail for online discussion group?

 "Our KNB keeps the court in its grip," one observer told Forum 18 on 30 July.
 "Before the trial hearings had even begun, a KNB officer said that agreement had been reached with the judge and prosecutor and said what prison terms the lads would get.
 And indeed months later it is now confirmed."

 If convicted, the Muslims are also likely to be added to the Finance Ministry Financial Monitoring Committee List of individuals "connected with the financing of terrorism or extremism".
 Being added to the List means that any bank accounts an individual may have are blocked with no further legal process.
 Their families are allowed to withdraw only small amounts for daily living if they do not have other sources of income.
-Individuals remain on the financial blacklist for six or eight years after their sentence has expired.
+Individuals remain on the Financial Monitoring Committee List for six or eight years after their sentence has expired.

 Online surveillanceKNB secret police and ordinary police officers watch public and private communications on the internet and on messaging services.
 Individuals are frequently jailed or fined for exercising their freedom of religion or belief in messages about religion shared online, even when they contain no calls to violate the human rights of others.